mtplr/pyMergeColumns/README.md

 * `--empty 3` add 3 empty columns between the ones merged
 * `--symbol ","` use a comma delimiter instead of the default one (`\t`, tab)
-* `"file1" "file2" "file3"` as outputfile: list of files to be merged (here three in the example)
+* `"file1" "file2" "file3"` as input file: list of files to be merged (here three in the example)
-* `output.txt` as inputfile: name of output.
+* `output.txt` as output file: name of output.
 Extension is not mandatory

 # License
 (c) Ludovico Pavesi, Matteo Paolieri 2019